Do Colorado Right

 Imported Image

-Leave what you find!
-Historical relics like arrowheads, pictographs, petroglyphs, ancient structures and even rocks and plants are all part of the amazing history and geology of Colorado.
-Most of these artifacts are hundreds of years old, and future generations will want to see them too!
+Leave what you find.
+Historical relics like arrowheads, pictographs, petroglyphs, ancient structures, and even rocks and plants are all part of Colorado's amazing history and geology.
+Most of these artifacts are hundreds of years old, and future generations will want to see them, too!
 For rock engravings and paintings, please be sure not to touch them.
 Oil from your hands will darken the images, making them disappear.

 4. Trash the Trash